RESPECTFUL AND SAFE CARE

 - You have the right to give written informed consent before any non-emergency procedure begins.

-- You have the right to have your pain assessed and to be involved in decisions about treating your pain.
+- You have the right to have your pain assessed and to be involved in decisions about treating and managing your pain.

 - You have the right to agree or refuse to take part in medical research studies.
 You may withdraw from a study at any time without impacting your access to standard care.